weimargc/SyllabusFront/README.md

 Run `yarn install`.
 **Do NOT use NPM!**

-## Si al instalar sale error de Git protocolo 9847 ejecutar comando
+## If the message "The unauthenticated git protocol on port 9418 is no longer supported" appears when installing, run the command
 Run `git config --global url."https://".insteadOf git://`

-## Development server
+# Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.